 1 whole star anise pod

-2-3 medium apples, sliced (I used Stayman Winesap, choose an apple variety that is good for baking, keeps shape but softens and has a slightly tart flavor)
+2-3 medium apples, sliced (I used Stayman Winesap, choose an apple variety that is fresh, local to you and good for baking, keeps shape but softens and has a slightly tart flavor)

 Place wine, water, sugar, spices and salt in a medium saucepan and bring to boil.
 Reduce heat to simmer and place apple slices in the liquid.
 Let simmer gently in the poaching liquid for 5 minutes.
 Remove apples from the liquid, place in a bowl and let cool.
 Cover and refrigerate until ready to assemble tart.